aniftyco/groundwork/readme.md

 npx groundwork org/repo path/
 ```

-When first ran, this will fetch and cache `$CACHE/org/repo/master.tar.gz` tarball and extract it to `$PWD/path/`.
+When first ran, this will fetch and cache `$CACHE/org/repo/{version}.tar.gz` tarball and extract it to `$PWD/path/`.
+If there are no tagged releases, Groundwork will fallback to the default branch of the repo.

 You can pass a hash to the template to specify a commit/branch/tag to scaffold from, for example